An introduction to 2d conformal field theory: Free boson and free fermion

 Here the trace is taken over all states in the Hilbert space $\mathcal{H}$ of the theory.
 Since we can write the Hamiltonian and momentum are written as the zero modes of Virasoro generator \eqref{H-P},

 the partition function can be expressed as

-The conformal transformation \eqref{cyl-plane} tells us that the Virasoro generators on a cylinder and on the plane are related by $L_{0,\textrm{cyl}}=L_{0,\textrm{pl}}-\frac{c}{24}$. (the same for the anti-holomorphic part.)
+The conformal transformation \eqref{cyl-plane} tells us that the Virasoro generators on a cylinder and on the plane are related by $L_{0,\textrm{cyl}}=L_{0,\textrm{pl}}-\frac{c}{24}$.
+(The same applies to the anti-holomorphic part.)
 By writing defining $q=\exp(2\pi i \tau)$, the torus partition function can be written as

 Here we omit the subscript $\textrm{pl}$.
 Note that (the holomorphic part of) this expression is equivalent to the generating function \eqref{eq:character} of the Verma module.
 As we will see later, the partition function is indeed expressed in terms of the characters of irreducible representations \be \mathcal{Z}(\tau)=\sum_{(h, \bar{h})} \mathcal{N}_{h \bar{h}} \chi_{h}(\tau) \bar{\chi}_{\bar{h}}(\bar{\tau})~, \ee where $\cN_{\overline{h}h}$ is the multiplicity of the irreducible representation labelled by $(h,\overline{h})$ in the Hilbert space $\cH$.